galaxyxone/openlinks/development/auth0ConfigSetup.md

   1. Click the button that says "new applicaiton".
   2. Choose single-page app for your configuration
-  3. Within the application uri section, Set the Login URI to (x...........) and set the "Allowed Callback URL" too (x.........).
+  3. Within the application uri section, Set the Login URI to (x...........) and set the "Allowed Callback URL" too http://localhost:3000/callback

 maybe add this all within its own document...